-- Campwide: A camp fire protection plan is in effect that addresses campsite, building, and area fires.
-Camp staff training includes specific instructions related to the staff's roles during a fire emergency. - Buildings: - Fire extinguishers of an approved size and type commensurate with the hazard are required.
+- Fire extinguishers of an approved size and type commensurate with the hazard are required.
 Current inspection tags with dates are evident.
 Extinguishers should be mounted near a doorway or adjacent to specific hazards and at approximately shoulder level.
 An authorized individual must inspect these devices.
 Disposable extinguishers may be used only if they have pressure gauges.
-Refer to NFPA 10 and OSHA 1910.157 for required buildings that serve 50 people or more to open in the direction of escape travel.

-- Carbon monoxide detection is required in every enclosed permanent structure where there is a device fueled by an energy source that produces carbon monoxide.
+Refer to NFPA 10 and OSHA 1910.157 for required buildings that serve 50 people or more to open in the direction of escape travel. - Carbon monoxide detection is required in every enclosed permanent structure where there is a device fueled by an energy source that produces carbon monoxide.
 The quantity and location of detectors shall be in accordance with recognized national and local codes. - Kitchens: Kitchens have approved ABC-type fire extinguishers.
 If a fire-suppression hood is used, it is inspected and tagged by a professional trained in its maintenance.
 All fire extinguishers and suppression systems have a current inspection tag. - Bulk flammable storage: Bulk containers of flammable liquids are properly located, vented, secured, and connected according to the supplier's recommendation or local codes.
 Fuel pumps are locked; all flammable fuels are safely stored in approved containers that are locked or located in a locker area or facility. - Signage: "Danger-No Smoking" signs are posted at fuel storage locations where required by code or established by council policy.

-By following these precamp and on-site steps, Cub Scout day camp standards will be in place to provide a healthier and safer camping experience for campers and staff.
+By following these pre-camp and on-site steps, Cub Scout day camp standards will be in place to provide a healthier and safer camping experience for campers and staff.

-C7: Staff Selection & Training
+Staff Selection & Training

-NCAP STANDARDS: PS-215, SQ-401A , SQ-401B , SQ-401C, SQ-401D, SQ-401F, SQ-401G, SQ-402, SQ-403, SQ-405, HS-501, HS-505, RP-451, RP-457, RP-458, RP-459, AO-805
+NCAP STANDARDS: PS-215, SQ-401, SQ-402, SQ-403, SQ-405, HS-501, HS-505, RP-451, RP-457, RP-458, RP-459, AO-805